 - 7.1 Employees are required to understand the types of discrimination and bullying that students and colleagues may be subject to.
-Employees are required to have read and understood our Equality policy. - 7.2 Employees must not ignore any form of discrimination.
+Employees are required to have read and understood our Equality policy. - 7.2 We ensure that all recruitment, employment, promotion and training systems are fair to all, and provide opportunities for everyone. - 7.3 we do not discriminate against anyone, on the grounds of their sex, race, colour, religion, nationality, ethnic or national origins - 7.4 We are committed to overcoming sexist, racist and classist attitudes with an approach which seeks to raise consciousness and develop positive attitudes. - 7.5 Employees must not ignore any form of discrimination.
 This includes inappropriate jokes and banter.
 Employees must positively promote equality and diversity and inclusion at all times.